LJPZebra/the_tropical_river_control/readme.md

 The Tropical River comes with build-in serial integrated in the Ui:

-- heater: controles the river temperature via a PID.
+- heater: control the river temperature via a PID.
 - river: temperature sensor and peristaltic pump control.
-- valves: switches valves to inject product or water in the injector.
+- valves: switches valves to inject products or water in the injector.
 - fl1: control the flow rate inside The Tropical River.

 Any Arduino device that follows the sketch standard (see below) can be connected add-on.
 Get the list of all Arduino devices connected by port series by taping in the serial terminal panel: